DogmaHavanesePups

 WITH OPEN ARMS AND A LEVEL HEAD.

 We would love to hear from you and see if you are a good fit for one of our sweet puppies.
-The process includes a phone interview, hopefully meeting in person, (perhaps at a dog show), your completion of my questionnaire, and answering all questions you have for me.
+The process includes a phone interview, hopefully meeting in person, (perhaps at a dog show), your completion of my questionnaire, and Facetime chats.

-Please take a moment to navigate to and read our Puppy Care and Products pages.
+Please take a moment to read our Puppy Care and Products pages.

-We plan a litter in late Summer/early Fall of 2025.
+We plan a litter in the Fall of 2025.

 RED RIVER HAVANESE CLUB